Accenture/accenture.github.io/_drafts/adop-intro.md

     *  SonarQube (for static code analysis)
     *  Nexus (for storing binary artifacts)
     *  Selenium Grid (for browser testing)
-    *  Logstash [(the ELK stack (for log aggregation from both the platform and environments created using the platform)]
+    *  Logstash (aka the ELK stack...for log aggregation from both the platform and environments created using the platform)
     *  Sensu (for monitoring the platform and environments created using the platform)
     *  NGINX (as a reverse proxy)
     *  OpenLDAP and a browser (for a local user directory for authentication)